Tag Archives: thrift store

 • walking foot (optional)

-Cut a square or rectangle out of the body of the sweater, cut the same dimensions from lining fabric, remove sweater armss.
+Cut a square or rectangle out of the body of the sweater, cut the same dimensions from lining fabric, remove sweater arms.

 Split sleeves up seam and cut off the tops for pockets.